 Tuition—ISU waives nonresident tuition for graduate students.
 Additionally, 50% of in-state tuition costs for M.S. students and 100% of in-state tuition costs for Ph.D. students are paid by other sources (e.g., college funds, departmental funds, grants).

 Office Space—Graduate students and post-docs in my lab are provided with office space, furniture, and a computer to help them conduct their research and fulfill their coursework.
-I prefer that my employees use the lab as their primary work area for several reasons: (1) you are available should questions about your project arise, (2) some of the best learning interactions I have with my employees develop during ad hoc discussions in the lab, (3) you will learn from the questions, discussions, and struggles of other students and post-docs in the department and they will learn from you, (4) you will develop a network of professional contacts in other graduate students and post-docs that will follow you throughout your career, and (5) you will learn to effectively work in a team-based, though sometimes distracting, environments—but that’s real life.
+Outside of pandemics, I prefer that my employees use the lab as their primary work area for several reasons: (1) you are available should questions about your project arise, (2) some of the best learning interactions I have with my employees develop during ad hoc discussions in the lab, (3) you will learn from the questions, discussions, and struggles of other students and post-docs in the department and they will learn from you, (4) you will develop a network of professional contacts in other graduate students and post-docs that will follow you throughout your career, and (5) you will learn to effectively work in a team-based, though sometimes distracting, environments—but that’s real life.

 Mentoring—Mentoring is my favorite part of my job.
 I take a lot of personal satisfaction in helping people grow academically and professionally during their time here.
 Because no two individuals are the same, I tailor my mentoring to the strengths and weaknesses (we all have both!) of the individual involved.
 In some cases my approach is fairly “hands on,” and may include sitting side-by-side with a student writing code to perform a statistical test.
 In others, it is “hands off,” as I find some individuals learn and grow more rapidly if I just occasionally point them in the right direction and get out of the way.
 These differences should not be perceived as either favoritism or neglect, but rather proceeding in the manner I perceive to be most appropriate in getting someone to the next stage in their academic and professional development.
 I always welcome constructive input from my students on the approach that best meets their needs, but reserve the right to take different approaches if mutually established milestones are not being met in a timely manner.
+Accountability for meeting goals is shared.

-I block out time in my schedule each week I am on campus to meet individually with my graduate students and discuss course selection, goal setting, specific methods, specific papers, interpretation of results, preparation for meeting presentations, manuscript drafts, or whatever else the occasion might necessitate.
+I block out time in my schedule each week I am on campus to meet individually with my staff members to discuss course selection, goal setting, specific methods, specific papers, interpretation of results, preparation for meeting presentations, manuscript drafts, or whatever else the occasion might necessitate.
 Also to keep track of progress, I periodically ask employees to write a short report on their research.
 These reports typically include a description of overall research objectives; progress made and new insights gained within the previous quarter; milestones for the upcoming quarter; and a timeline and methods for achieving them.
 I find that these reports help students develop their technical writing skills, more formally reflect on progress and results of their research, and establish achievable goals for the future.
 Reports also help me keep track of goals mutually set during weekly discussions and are often incorporated into quarterly or semiannual reports required by funding organizations.

 Hours—Almost anyone who has been a graduate student or has worked around one will tell you that graduate school is demanding.
 While I do not have specific “requirements” for the number of hours worked by my students, I expect that students devote as much time as necessary to meet our mutually established project milestones and complete their program in a timely manner.
 While there may be some lulls and frenzies in work activity, this never averages out to less than 40 hours per week.